Probiotics have become superstars in the mainstream health world. You can find them in nearly every supermarket or health-related store.

 However, exactly what happens after that is the part that is up for interpretation.

-According to University of North Florida Assistant Professor Dr. Andrea Arikawa, there are some probiotics that can metabolize acetaldehyde, the chemical responsible for making your drunk.
+According to the University of North Florida Assistant Professor Dr. Andrea Arikawa, there are some probiotics that can metabolize acetaldehyde, the chemical responsible for making your drunk.

 “Probiotic bacteria can metabolize acetaldehyde because they have the enzyme acetaldehyde dehydrogenase,” Arikawa said.
 “So, there may be a benefit of taking probiotics while drinking alcohol.”